yshui/yshui/README.md

 Nothing is perfect, everything is broken in some ways.

-And that's what's so fascinating about this world.
+And that's why this universe is so fascinating.

 <!--
 **yshui/yshui** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.